Expert insights on issues that transform business, increase sustainability and improve lives

 We knew there was a better way of approaching this.
 What if we could leverage modern computing power to not only identify one feasible solution, but quickly find multiple interesting solutions that merit further investigation?

 To put MRO to the test, we devised a classic early stage design task for our engineers to solve.
 Using both traditional methods and the MRO, they were challenged to come up with outline designs for a water pipeline scheme from scratch.
-In doing so, they had to answer two key questions that drive return on investment: ‘what are the quantifiable savings from using AI to the whole life costs of water pipeline assets?’; and ‘can the same AI design all types of infrastructure in different locations?’.
+In doing so, they had to answer a key question that drives return on investment: ‘what are the quantifiable savings from using AI to the whole life costs of water pipeline assets?’

 We considered three different hypothetical pipeline routes in East Anglia, UK, measuring between 15-35km in length and with daily flow rates in the order of 22 ML/d (0.25 m3/sec).